karaokemugen/karaokemugen-server/README.md

 ## Setup database

 Use the supplied `config.sample.yml` file and copy it to `app/config.yml`.
-Edit it and fill in the blanks (username, password, port, host and database name of your choosing.).
+Edit it and fill in the blanks (username, password, port, host and database name of your choosing.)

 As a superuser on PostgreSQL, you need to create the database properly.
 Use the `psql` command-line tool to connect to your PostgreSQL database.